amcgail/extraversionSimulation/README.md

 Take a look at the examples ex_* in the root directory.

-Note that the "exSim.py" file must be in the same directory as the Python file you are running for your code to work.
+The "exSim.py" file must be in the same directory as the Python file you are running for your code to work.

+The documentation folder contains some notes I made about creating the simulation, and what is actually happening.